bennda/samples-console/README.md

 - powershell
 - python

+### Features
+Sample applications contains the following features:
+- echo text
+- generation random number

+Every language directory also includes a Dockerfile.

 ## Quickstart
 Use `make` in root directory to build docker images for each language (same as `make all`).

 ## Build
+Build applications for all languages:

 ```bash
   make build
 ```

 ## Run Tests
+Execute tests for all languages:

 ```bash
   make test